How You Can Stop Foot and Toenail Fungus In Its Tracks

 If for some reason you can’t treat your toenails, at least use an antifungal topical cream on the surrounding skin, Dr. Ng says.
 That will help keep it from spreading and keep the skin intact.

-The best ways to avoid the fungus is to wear shoes or flip-flops in communal areas.
+The best ways to avoid the fungus?
+Wear shoes or flip-flops in communal areas.
 Avoid sharing shoes and make sure you protect your feet at home if a family member has the infection.